iambibhas/duckduckgo-answers/README.md

-Building-Blocks
+DuckDuckGo Answers
 ===============

-Reusable components for Firefox OS

-'style' and 'style_unstable' folders contain all Building Blocks from [gaia's repo](https://github.com/mozilla-b2g/gaia).
-Feel free to use them, although we are using the word 'unstable' :)
+This is a Firefox OS app built using Building Blocks for searching answers on DuckDuckGo.

+This is not built by the DuckDuckGo Team.